Books

 As we looked at what women have done and what they had achieved in the last century it seemed as if the century belonged to women…women who learned to read and write, women who as widows dared to remarry, fighting for the right to education, entering movements, flocking to jails, stepping for the first time into the world of radio, cinema and stage, becoming the first doctors, scientists, musicians, dancers, artists, students.
 Their courage writ large across the century fills us with a sense of awe.
 This book is a celebration of the past and a hymn to the future.

 Focussing on the many hegemonies that confront women and men today, this book presents fresh insights on the linkages among gender, culture and politics.
-The authors’ “concerns in politics have centred on questions of of culture and representation, on power and hegemonies that find legitimacy, in globalization, and the imperatives of anti-communal struggles in a field fractured by the globalizing politics of cultures.”
+The authors’ -“concerns in politics have centred on questions of of culture and representation, on power and hegemonies that find legitimacy, in globalization, and the imperatives of anti-communal struggles in a field fractured by the globalizing politics of cultures.”
 As feminists who have long worked in Andhra Pradesh, they have witnessed the coalition between globalisation and fundamentalism and consider the disturbing portents for women, children, minorities and Dalits.
 While reflecting on the increase in state repression, they also critique the way the Left revolutionary parties too restrict women’s engagement.

 Muvalur Ramamirthammal’s novel, Web of Deceit, has generally been read as a novel that propagates reform, and has even occasionally been dismissed by feminist scholars as a “reformist” text.
 At the other end, it has been read as a radical text that is located in the politics of the self-respect movement and one that provides a far more nuanced understanding of the problem than the movement for devadasi abolition.
 This is however a rather simplistic portrayal of what happened in the devadasi abolition movement and in the context of the debate it generated.
 The novel, however, does the contrary.
 It contains in its unfolding, all the nuances and complexities of the devadasi institution and the demand for abolition.
-On the surface, it is a very straight and unequivocal demand – for abolition of the practice of dedicating girls to temples [a euphemism for prostitution] that the novel propagates.
+On the surface, it is a very straight and unequivocal demand – for abolition of the practice of dedicating girls to temples [a euphemism for prostitution] that the novel that the novel propagates.
 And yet in the very process of articulating the demand, the author also uncovers different layers of resistance and acquiescence to this demand.

-The Violence of Normal Times: Essays on Women’s Lived Realities.
 New Delhi: Women Unlimited & Kali for Women, Delhi, 2005.
-Editor

 This volume looks at the experience and articulation of violence against women in relation to feminist debates and organising on the issue and the positive/negative responses to that articulation particularly from the standpoint of law and the institutional apparatuses of the state.
 Its several essays focus on everyday settings from justice dispensed by traditional authorities to modern courtrooms domestic spaces a home for mentally disabled women in Pune a factory in Tamil Nadu.
 Moving from the routine to the extraordinary the essays analyse the spectrum of violence against women that covers witch hunting in Adivasi communities structural adjustment programmes and economic violence against sexually marginalised groups and against women of religious and ethnic minorities.
 Read together they expose the extent of systemic violence against women in India a violence so routine that everyday forms of it slide into the gross and macabre in a seamless continuum.